frencius/frontend-app-demo/readme.md

-this application is used to demonstrate usage of vue.js + webpack + sass
+this application is used to demonstrate single frontend application project using nodejs + ejs + vue + webpack + sass + grommet